 16 x 4 channels.
 DOCSIS 3.0.
 Easy setup.
 Works with Bright House, Charter, Comcast Xfinity, Cox, Time Warner, and more.
 Cable modem only, although you can purchase versions of this that include a WiFi router.
 Supports speeds up to 686 Mbps download and 131 Mbps upload.

-Is not compatible with AT&T, CenturyLink, or Verizon.
-Not that durable; some of these stop working within a year or less.
+Isn't compatible with AT&T, CenturyLink, or Verizon.
+Not that durable; some stop working within a year or less.

 DOCSIS 3.0.
 Quick and easy setup, and good speeds.
 Compatible with CableONE, Cox, Comcast Xfinity, Spectrum, and others.
 Up to 960 Mbps download speeds supported.
 32 x 8 channels.
 You can also purchase this in versions that come with a built-in router.

-Some claim this option runs very hot.
-This modem does not work with AT&T, CenturyLink, Verizon, or with bundled voice services.
+Some claim it runs very hot.
+This modem doesn't work with AT&T, CenturyLink, Verizon, or with bundled voice services.
 Some had issues getting this to work with Comcast.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.